What are the Important Components of Medical Billing Workflow

 6. Payment Posting

 After the claims are adjudicated, payment posting is done to record the payments received from insurance companies or patients.
-This step involves accurately documenting the payment amounts, adjustments, and any outstanding balances.
+This step involves accurately documenting the payment amounts, adjustments, and outstanding balances.

 7. Reporting and Analysis